thinkshout/mailchimp-api-php/README.md

 ### API Key vs OAuth Access Token

-If you need to connect to Mailchimp using an OAuth generated access token modify your calls to use the Mailchimp2 class as follows.
+If you need to connect to Mailchimp using an OAuth generated access token, modify your calls to use the Mailchimp2 class as follows.

 ```php
 <?php